Applying Our Research To Help Families

 Wealth Transition Quiz

 This 10-question quiz is a quick read on one family member’s view of the entire family's readiness for estate transition.
 It's like a compass that points to the path leading to successful wealth transition.
 This quiz is a simple yet highly effective tool in framing a conversation around non-financial issues.
-Take the Quiz now.

 Family Readiness Assessment Survey